| Hypertext is writing on the web

 assessing satisfaction (do I like/need this or not?) just

-responsibility of organizing hypertext in a careful, logical
+to organize a hypertext in a careful, logical manner with

-to incorporate more traditional aspects of good writing:
+writers also need to incorporate more traditional aspects

 - a purpose (thesis or